Itinerary for Magpie Packraft Expedition

 - or the Quebec chip-stand classic: poutine and milkshakes.

 Day 2 – Helicopter flight and backcountry 101

 We get up early to start learning systems and dialing in our gear.
 We’ll review the menu, pack, and divvy-up food.
 You’ll be shown how to:

 - double check our packrafts, tents and personal gear

 - use the stoves, water filters, and gear maintenance

-By the end of the day you’ll be packed and geared up like a pro.
+By mid-morning you’ll be packed and geared up like a pro.

-There are several route options to get to Lake Magpie.
+We can choose from a few route options to get to Lake Magpie.
 This area has no established campsites or trails.
-Our guides will help you find the best route to take us from the drop off point to the river.
-Everyone will have a chance to learn and/or use map and compass-based triangulation techniques, GPS techniques and route planning.
+Your guides will help you find the best route to take us from the drop off point to the river.
+Everyone will have a chance to learn and use map and compass-based navigation techniques and GPS.

 We’ll hike overland and paddle our packrafts—linking headwater lakes, rivers and streams—as we explore our way through this majestic landscape, getting to know its waterways and forest along the way.